mParticle/docs/src/pages/guides/idsync/default-strategy/index.md

 Configuring multiple login IDs can result in the creation of unwanted duplicate user profiles.

-For example, if a user already has already created profile using their email address as a login ID, but your app allows them to login using a different unique ID, then IDSync might create a new profile using the alternative unique ID.
+For example, if a user already has a profile using their email address as a login ID, but your app allows them to login using a different unique ID, then IDSync might create a new profile using the alternative unique ID.
 This would result in the user data for that customer becoming split between two profiles.

 ## Identity scope